Basics | Plugins | Howtos | Applications

 ../_images/contacts.Companies.detail.png

-A slave panel has a special button eject in its upper right corner.
+A slave panel has a special button pi-eject button in its upper right corner.
 Click this button to open that slave table in a data window on its own.
 This is good to know for several reasons:

-• If the slave panel’s display mode is 'summary', the eject button is the only way to see that data as a table.
+• If the slave panel’s display mode is 'summary', the pi-eject button button is the only way to see that data as a table.

 • The slave panel is meant as a preview, it has no navigation toolbar and shows only a limited number of rows.